We Analyzed 1,000+ Internship & Co-op Interviews: Here's What Companies Actually Ask

 The data showed distinctly different interview styles across industries.
 Here's how the three biggest co-op employer categories compare:

-Canadian banks (RBC, Scotiabank, TD, CIBC, BMO)
+Banks (RBC, Scotiabank, TD, CIBC, BMO)

 Banks were the most common employer category in the dataset.
-Their interviews lean heavily behavioral — students described resume walkthroughs, situational questions about client interactions, and "why banking?" questions.
+Their interviews lean heavily behavioral.
+Students described resume walkthroughs, situational questions about client interactions, and "why banking?" questions.
 Technical components typically involved financial modeling, Excel proficiency, or basic accounting knowledge rather than coding.

 One student described their bank interview as "purely behavioral about interpersonal situations" with "situational questions about conflict resolution."
 Another mentioned a "superday format" with multiple rounds, including a stock pitch that caught them off guard.